-Besides the foregoing determinations of development in general, there are the special characteristics of the simple development of the organism, the $\frac{\pi}{4}$ twofold development in the animal, and threefold development in man.
-The physicist cannot reach laws of nature considering only differential equations and principles of invariance and equivalence; he must also invoke the more concrete techniques of measuring and curve-fitting.
+Besides the foregoing determinations of development in general, there are the special characteristics of the development of the organism, the twofold development in the animal and the three_fold development in man.
+The physicist cannot reach lawss of nature by considering only differential equations and principles of invariance and equivalance; he must also invoke the more concrete techniques of measuring and curve-fitting.
 Similarly, the biologist, the psychologist, and the intellectual theorist have to operate not only in the light of a general notion of development but also in accord with more specialized directives.

-In this connection, our first observation must be negative.
-The extraordinary success of the physical sciences naturally enough led investigators of the organism, the psyche, and intelligence, to a servile rather than an intelligent adoption of the successful procedures.
-In physics and chemistry, measuring is a basic technique that takes inquiry from the relations of things to our senses to their relations to one another.
+In this connection our first observation must be negative.
+The extraordinary success of the physical sciences naturally enough led investigators of the organism, the psyche, and intelligence to a servile rather than an intelligent adoption successful of the service of the higher integration of the relations of things to our senses to their relations to one another.
 But when one mounts to the higher integrations of the organism, the psyche, and intelligence, one finds that measuring loses both in significance and in efficacy.
 It loses in significance, for the higher integration is, within limits, independent of the exact quantities of the lower manifold it systematizes.

-Moreover, the higher the integration, the greater the independence of lower quantitles, so that the meaning of one's dreams is not a function of one's weight, and one's ability in mathematics does not vary with one's height.
-Besides this loss in significance, there is also a loss in efficacy.
-Classical method can select among the functions that solve differential equations by appealing to measurements and empirically established curves.
-What the differential equation is to classical method, the general notion of development is to genetic method.
+Moreover, the higher the integration, the greater the independence of lower quantities, so that the meaning of one's dreams is not a function of one's weight, and one's ability in mathematics does not vary with one's height.
+Besides this loss in approxy significance, there is also a loss in efficacy.
+Classical method can select among the functions that solve differential equations by appealing to measurements and empirically established curves. what the differential equation is to classical method, the general notion of development is to genetic method.
 But while the differential equation is mathematical, the general notion of development is not.
-It follows that while measurement is an efficacious technique for finding boundary conditions that restrict differential equations, it possesses no assignable efficacy when it comes to particularizing the general notion of development.
+It follows that while measurement is an efficacious technique for finding boundary conditions that i, restrict differential equal equations, it is possesses assignable no/efficacy when it comes to particularizing the general notion